prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 The `params` object has the following properties:

 + `iu` (String): This param *must* be included, in order for us to create a valid request.
-+ `description_url` (String): This field is required if you want Ad Exchange to bid on our ad unit... but otherwise optional.
 + `cust_params` (Object): If present, this will be merged with the rest of the standard Prebid targeting params (`hb_adid`, `hb_bidder`, etc).
 For more information, see the [DFP documentation on `cust_params`](https://support.google.com/dfp_premium/answer/1068325?hl=en#cust_params) and the [Example](#adservers-dfp-example) below.

 <a name="adservers-dfp-example" />